danskarda/clojurescript-build/README.md

 ```

 The `build-source-paths` call takes a list of directories that hold
-cljs source and a buld optoins map.
+cljs source and a build options map.
 The build options map is just
 passed on to `cljs.closure/build` and as so it takes all of the
 options that `cljs.closure/build` takes.

-To do an auto-build where the files are watched for changes and then
+To do an auto-build where source files are watched for changes and then
 recompiled.

 ```clojure